 Lamoille County is rich in natural beauty and an outdoor enthusiast’s dream.
 The region offers a vibrant art community, breweries, iconic covered bridges, and a world-class hospital.
 It’s seen business growth in agriculture, manufacturing, industrial ventures, and cottage industries.
 Residents throughout the county’s 10 towns share a strong sense of community and are committed to environmental stewardship.
 But Lamoille County’s economy is overdependent on tourism, and it suffers from high rates of opioid addiction.
 Additionally, following the onset of the COVID-19 pandemic, Lamoille County’s unemployment rate flipped from Vermont’s lowest to the state’s highest at 25.6% (in April 2020).
 Workers face systemic barriers, such as lack of access to internet, workplace inequity for minority groups, inadequate childcare resources, and poor public transportation.
 Workers and businesses also struggle with workforce transitions, specifically young adults entering the workforce and older adults either leaving full-time work or unable to find employment opportunities because they are suffering from substance addiction.

-- Improve collaboration around affordable housing and amplify the efforts of existing housing partners (eliminating access barriers, zoning solutions, work with housing partners)
+- Improve collaboration around affordable housing and amplify the efforts of existing housing partners (eliminating access barriers and working with housing partners).

 - Develop a sustainable, collaborative system for increasing access to resources (virtual and physical navigation hubs throughout county).